cohoren/Zorka/ZorkaUI/readme.txt

-Here added code in angular to consume the api
+Here add code in angular to consume the api